tigerbeetle/tigerbeetle/docs/internals/ARCHITECTURE.md

 [excellent article](https://transactional.blog/how-to-learn/disk-io) for the overview of the relevant OS APIs).

 Bypassing page cache is required for correctness.
-While operating systems provide `fsync` API to flush page cache to disk, it doesn't allow handling errors reliably:
+While operating systems provide an `fsync` API to flush page cache to disk, it doesn't allow handling errors reliably:
 [Can Applications Recover from fsync Failures?](https://www.usenix.org/system/files/atc20-rebello.pdf)

 The second reason to bypass the cache is the general principle of avoiding dependencies and assuming less about the interface.
-Concretely, TigerBeetle doesn't require the OS to provide a page cache, and it doesn't require a file system by virtue of using only a single file.
+Concretely, TigerBeetle doesn't require the OS to provide page cache, and it doesn't require a file system by virtue of using only a single file.
 As a consequence, TigerBeetle can run directly against a block device.